joey-qytyku/OS-90-i386/docs/drivers/Drivers.md

 All PnP devices are reported through the devfs.
 Non-PnP devices simply have their assumed resources blacklisted so that they are not used.

 Some devices are embedded to the system board, while others are attached to a bus (PCI, PCMCIA, ISA PnP).
-Some buses have their own DMA subsystems, while ISA PnP uses the standard AT DMA controller.
+Most buses have their own DMA subsystems, while ISA PnP uses the standard AT DMA controller.

 Assuming the presence of devices is avoided, but some hardware is garaunteed to be present, such as the 8259 PIC and DMA.
 The PnP BIOS is called by the PnP manager to detect system board devices.
 These devices are never re-configured (although it would be possible).
 Detected system board devices are placed in the $:\SYSTEM namespace.